 What are the responsibilities and job description for the Legal Office Assistant I position at County of Nevada?

-Why Nevada County?
-Our leadership values employee development and engagement, promotes open and transparent communication, sets us up to be a high-performing organization, and recognizes our contributions.
-Our leadership connects with the community, listens to them, and provides significant programming to keep us safe and healthy!
+Our county leadership values employee development and engagement, promotes open and clear communication, sets us up to be a high-performance organization, and recognizes our individual contributions.
+Our leadership connects with the community, listens to them, and provides significant programming to keep us safe and healthy.

-We are an equal-opportunity employer and value diversity at our company.
+We are an equal opportunity employer and value diversity.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.
 We will ensure that individuals with disabilities are provided with reasonable accommodation to participate in the job application or interview process, to perform essential job functions, and to receive other benefits and privileges of employment.
 Please contact us to request accommodation.

 Level I: